pemcg/manageiq-automation-howto-guide/chapter18/custom_state_machines.md

 We'll create the new Service Catalog Item as we did before, but we'll pick _Generic_ as the Catalog Item Type.

-Enter a Name and Description, and check _Display in Catalog_ to reveal the other options.
-Select a suitable Catalog, and the _VMware - Generic - Build\_VMProvisionRequest_ Dialog from the drop-downs.
+We enter a Name and Description, and check _Display in Catalog_ to reveal the other options.
+We select a suitable Catalog, and the new _VMware - Generic - Build\_VMProvisionRequest_ Dialog from the drop-downs.

-Select _/Service/Provisioning/StateMachines/ServiceProvision\_Template/VMware\_Build\_VMProvisionRequest_ as the Provisioning Entry Point, and ensure that _Include Domain prefix in the path_ is checked.
+Finally we select _/Service/Provisioning/StateMachines/ServiceProvision\_Template/VMware\_Build\_VMProvisionRequest_ from our Domain as the Provisioning Entry Point, and ensure that _Include Domain prefix in the path_ is checked.
+Save the new Catalog Item.

 ### Ordering the Service